 Screen resolution is a little different from pixel density, which is the ratio of the number of pixels to the screen size.
 Screen density is measured in pixels per inch (PPI) and can be found using our PPI calculator.

 Use our TV viewing distance calculator to determine the right TV size and seating distance for your selected resolution.

 Several standards have been agreed upon by display manufacturers and computer and device manufacturers to ensure that most devices output a common set of resolutions that could be displayed on most screens.

 For example, the 640×480 resolution noted above is the Video Graphics Array or VGA.

 Progressive vs. Interlaced Scan

-In addition to resolution there is an additional consideration when selecting a display for a computer or video device and that is the aspect ratio of the image.
+In addition to resolution, there is an additional consideration when selecting a display for a computer or video device, which is the aspect ratio.
 A display’s aspect ratio is the ratio of the number of columns to the number of rows, or essentially how rectangular the image is.